Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 20 September 2024 14.23.25 UTC
+- WIB: Jumat, 20 September 2024 15.29.37 UTC
-- WITA: Jumat, 20 September 2024 15.23.25 UTC
+- WITA: Jumat, 20 September 2024 16.29.37 UTC
-- WIT: Jumat, 20 September 2024 16.23.25 UTC
+- WIT: Jumat, 20 September 2024 17.29.37 UTC

 Kutipan Inspiratif:
-"Therefore, you are not training young people for the world of today and the world of tomorrow unless you are doing proven technology training.
-That is one of the reasons I'm so concerned."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: technology
+Kategori: friendship